 We are working with Christchurch City Council and applicants to consider all transitional land use requests as quickly as possible.
 Any access to transitional land use sites for essential activities must be referred to LINZ in the first instance: firstname.lastname@example.org.

-To assist with the delivery of central city anchor projects, we’re well-prepared to proceed with some physical works – including management and demolition – subject to appropriate controls to meet health and safety and COVID-19 requirements.
+To assist with the delivery of central city anchor projects, we’re well-prepared to proceed with physical works – including management and demolition – subject to appropriate controls to meet health and safety and COVID-19 requirements.

 Overseas Investment Office